2025-26 Edition

 Affiliate Faculty

 Tayloria Adams, Ph.D.
-Michigan Technological University, Assistant Professor of Chemical and Biomolecular Engineering; Biomedical Engineering (dielectrophoresis, microfluidic devices, stem cells, biomarker development, cell membrane biophysics, cell sorting)
+Michigan Technological University, Assistant Professor of Chemical and Biomolecular Engineering; Anatomy and Neurobiology; Biomedical Engineering; Materials Science and Engineering (dielectrophoresis, microfluidic devices, stem cells, biomarker development, cell membrane biophysics, cell sorting)

 Alpesh N. Amin, M.D.
 M.B.A.
-Northwestern University, Department Chair and Thomas and Mary Cesario Endowed Chair in Medicine and Professor of Medicine; Biomedical Engineering; Clinical Pharmacy Practice; Paul Merage School of Business; Population Health and Disease Prevention; Radiological Sciences
+Northwestern University, Thomas and Mary Cesario Endowed Chair in Medicine and Professor of Medicine; Biomedical Engineering; Clinical Pharmacy Practice; Paul Merage School of Business; Population Health and Disease Prevention; Radiological Sciences

 Herdeline Ann Ardoña, Ph.D.
 John Hopkins University, Assistant Professor of Chemical and Biomolecular Engineering; Biomedical Engineering; Chemistry (biomaterials, self-assembly, optoelectronics, stimuli-responsive materials, in vitro tissue models, biosensors)

 Pierre F. Baldi, Ph.D.
-California Institute of Technology, Director of the Institute for Genomics and Bioinformatics and Distinguished Professor of Computer Science; Biological Chemistry; Biomedical Engineering; Mathematics (artificial intelligence and machine learning, biomedical informatics, databases and data mining, environmental informatics, statistics and statistical theory)
+California Institute of Technology, Director of the Institute for Genomics and Bioinformatics and Distinguished Professor of Computer Science; Biological Chemistry; Biomedical Engineering; Mathematics (algorithms and theory, artificial intelligence and machine learning, biomedical informatics, databases and data mining, environmental informatics, statistics and statistical theory)

 Kevin T. Beier, Ph.D.
-Harvard University, Assistant Professor of Physiology and Biophysics; Biomedical Engineering; Neurobiology and Behavior; Pharmaceutical Sciences (neuroscience, neural circuits, neural plasticity, molecular neuroscience, behavior, technique development, viral-genetic)
+Harvard University, Associate Director, Interdepartmental Neuroscience Program and Associate Professor of Physiology and Biophysics; Biomedical Engineering; Neurobiology and Behavior; Pharmaceutical Sciences (neuroscience, neural circuits, neural plasticity, molecular neuroscience, behavior, technique development, viral-genetic)

 Bruce Blumberg, Ph.D.
 University of California, Los Angeles, Professor of Developmental and Cell Biology; Biomedical Engineering; Environmental Health Sciences (gene regulation by nuclear hormone receptors in vertebrate development physiology, endocrine disruption)